 In addition, four Contact-Handled Packages, containing up to eight 7-packs, 3-packs, 4-packs, SWBs, or four TDOPs, may occupy positions at the TRUDOCKs.
 If waste containers are left in this area, they will be in the Contact-Handled Package with or without the shipping container lids removed.
-The maximum TRU mixed waste volume in containers in four Contact-Handled Packages is 640 ft (18.1 m).
+The maximum TRU mixed waste volume in containers in four Contact-Handled Packages is 640 ft3 (18.1 m3).